 In addition, the OIG provides leadership and coordination, recommends policies to prevent and detect fraud and abuse, and promotes economy, efficiency, and effectiveness in agency programs and operations.
 The OIG has statutory authority to subpoena or otherwise obtain all records, files, reports, documents, or materials needed to conduct audits, inspections, and investigations.

-ARC Office of Inspector General Seeks Audit Services
+Office of Inspector General Issues RFQ for Audit Services

 Meet the Inspector General

 In March 2020, Philip Heneghan was named the ARC Inspector General.
 In this role, Mr. Heneghan heads the agency’s Office of Inspector General (OIG), while recommending policies to prevent and detect fraud and abuse, and promoting economy, efficiency, and effectiveness in agency programs and operations.
 Before coming to ARC, Mr. Heneghan previously served as the Inspector General of the United States International Trade Commission (USITC) since December 2009.
 Prior to his position with the USITC, Mr. Heneghan served as the Chief Information Security Officer for the U.S. Agency for International Development.
 From 1998–2002, he served as the Assistant Inspector General for Auditing at the Peace Corps.
 He also spent eight years at the U.S. Agency for International Development as an Assistant Director for Special Audits, and worked in progressively responsible audit positions at the Environmental Protection Agency and the General Services Administration.
 Mr. Heneghan holds a Master of Science degree in information systems with an emphasis on database design and security from the University of Maryland, and a Bachelor of Science degree in business administration and accounting from the University of Maryland.